Radoslaw-Wolnik/Trip-Planning-Full-Stack/README.md

 Starting with MongoDB 4.4, the mongo shell has been replaced by mongosh.
 If you have MongoDB Shell installed, you should use mongosh instead of mongo.
 > mongosh --host localhost --port 27017 -u myuser -p mypassword --authenticationDatabase mydatabase

+monodb populateDB.js:
+1. Ensure your MongoDB and backend services are running:
+2. run in new console [I]:
+> docker-compose exec backend node seed.js

+To check if it was succesfull: docker-compose exec mongo mongosh -u <your_username> -p <your_password>
+use <your_database_name>
+db.users.find()
+db.roadtrips.find()

+Also to make it esier i can add to scripts in package.json:
+"populate": "node populateDB.js"
+and run:
+> docker-compose exec backend npm run populate